-When accompanied by a wolf/coyote game seal in specific WMUs (see Section 6).
+- Resident's licence tag to hunt small game...... \$25.15 This licence tag is valid for a resident to hunt game birds (other than wild turkey) and game mammals (except black bear, caribou, deer, elk and moose).
+Under this licence tag you may hunt fox, game birds (except wild turkey), rabbits and hares in most areas, raccoons, wolf, coyote, and black, gray and fox squirrels (but not red squirrels), skunk, opossum, and weasel.
+A small game licence tag also permits you to hunt American crow, brown-headed cowbird, common grackle, house sparrow, red-winged blackbird or starlings and other animals not scheduled under the Fish and Wildlife Conservation Act, 1997 (e.g., groundhogs).
+You may also hunt on game bird hunting preserves with this licence.
+This licence is not valid in northern Ontario and part of central Ontario from June 16 to August 31, except for hunting by falconry and hunting game birds on a game bird hunting preserve (see Map 2, pages 10 to 11, for more details). - When accompanied by a wolf/coyote game seal in specific WMUs (see Section 6). - Not all wildlife species can be hunted; consult the Fish and Wildlife Conservation Act, 1997, and Endangered Species Act, 2007 at ontario.ca/e-laws. - b) Resident's dog (raccoon) licence......\$13.51 In order to hunt raccoon at night, you must be accompanied by a dog licensed for raccoon hunting.
+Only one dog licence is required regardless of the number of dogs used. - c) Non-resident's licence tag to hunt small game.. \$120.93 This licence tag authorizes a non-resident to hunt fox, game birds (except wild turkey), rabbits and hares, raccoons, wolf, coyote, and black, gray and fox squirrels (but not red squirrels), skunk, opossum, and weasel.
+This licence tag also authorizes the holder to hunt American crow, brownheaded cowbird, common grackle, house sparrow, red-winged blackbird, or starlings or any species of unscheduled wildlife (e.g. groundhogs).

-- Not all wildlife species can be hunted; consult the Fish and Wildlife Conservation Act, 1997, and Endangered Species Act, 2007 at ontario.ca/e-laws. - Resident's dog (raccoon) licence\$13.51 In order to hunt raccoon at night, you must be accompanied by a dog licensed for raccoon hunting.
-Only one dog licence is required regardless of the number of dogs used. - c) Non-resident's licence tag to hunt small game ... \$120.93 This licence tag authorizes a non-resident to hunt fox, game birds (except wild turkey), rabbits and hares in most areas, raccoons (though not at night), wolf, coyote, and black, gray and fox squirrels (but not red squirrels), skunk, opossum, and weasel.
-This licence tag also authorizes the holder to hunt American crow, brown-headed cowbird, common grackle, house sparrow, red-winged blackbird, or starlings or any species of unscheduled wildlife (e.g. groundhogs).
 The non-resident's small game licence tag also authorizes the holder to hunt game birds on game bird hunting preserves.
 You can hunt wild turkey if you possess a wild turkey licence in addition to a non-resident's small game licence tag.
 This licence tag is not valid in northern Ontario and part of central Ontario from June 16 to August 31 except for hunting by falconry and hunting game birds on a game bird hunting preserve (see Map 2, pages 10 to 11, for more details).